moon-diller/lcd_co2/README.md

 ## Description
 Raspberry Pi Zero 2 reads CO2 data from CO2 meter and draws it on LCD display.

-This is how interfaces transactionls look like in real time (data is processed with logic analyzer and PulseView tool):
+This is how interfaces transactionls look in real time (data is processed with logic analyzer and PulseView tool):
 ![Alt text](pics/spi_i2c_seq.png?raw=true "spi_i2c_seq.pic")

 Also LcdAsyncTransactor object provides ability to run SPI transactions in background thread, having parallel processing of I2C transactions.